NileshPatil24-a/Project_3/Documentation/Literature_Survery.md

 Information is scattered across multiple sources.

-No all-in-one platform combining cut-offs, placements, and preferences.

 Lack of AI/ML-based recommendations.

 Students face confusion and delays in decision-making.

+Information is fragmented (cutoffs in CET Cell, placements on websites).

+No all-in-one platform combining cut-offs, placements, and location filters.

+Most systems do not consider personal preferences like budget, branch, and location.

+Counseling is biased or costly, while portals are often promotional.

+No proper use of machine learning to provide personalized recommendations.